1st Mountain Division (Wehrmacht): War crimes

 During the invasion of Poland in September 1939, soldiers from the division assisted in the round-up of Jewish civilians from Przemyśl for forced labour, and photos of this were printed in newspapers.

-During the Case Black operation in Yugoslavia in May–June 1943, the division and other units committed crimes against prisoners of war and civilians.
+During the Operation Schwarz in Yugoslavia in May–June 1943, the division and other units committed crimes against prisoners of war and civilians.
 In its after-action report on 10 July, the division reported that it took 498 prisoners, 411 of whom were shot.

 On 6 July 1943 a unit from the division attacked the village of Borovë in Albania.
 All of the houses and buildings were completely burned or otherwise destroyed.
 Among the 107 inhabitants killed were five entire families.
 The youngest victim was aged four months, and the oldest 73.

 On 25 July 1943, soldiers from the division attacked the village of Mousiotitsa in Greece, killing 153 civilians.
 On 16 August 1943, the village of Kommeno was attacked on the orders of Oberstleutnant Josef Salminger, the commander of GebirgsJäger Regiment 98.
 A total of 317 civilians were murdered.

 The 1st Mountain Division murdered 5,200 Italian soldiers from the 33rd Infantry Division "Acqui" in September 1943 on the Greek island of Cefalonia after they had surrendered.
 The division also executed all officers and non-commissioned officers of the 151st Infantry Division "Perugia", who had surrendered in Albania in early October 1943.

 After the killing in an ambush of Oberstleutnant Josef Salminger by Greek partisans, the commander of XXII Gebirgs-Armeekorps, General der Gebirgstruppe Hubert Lanz, ordered, on 1 October 1943, a "ruthless retaliatory action" in a 20 km area around the place where Salminger had been attacked.
 In the village of Lyngiades, 92 of its 96 residents were executed.

 The division's war crimes are described in H. F. Meyer's book Bloodstained Edelweiss: The 1st Mountain Division in the Second World War.